Paris Museum Pass

 We recommend using this card in the morning so you have the whole day to make the most of it.
 The days have to be consecutive.

 To enter the various attractions, you won’t have to queue or go to the ticket office.
 All you have to do is go directly to the person who collects the admission tickets and show them the tourist card.
-The only places where you will have to queue are the Towers of Notre-Dame Cathedral and Sainte Chapelle.
+The only places where you'll have to queue are the Towers of Notre Dame Cathedral and Sainte Chapelle.

 There are three different types of Paris Museum Pass:

-Keep in mind that under 18 year olds do not have to pay in most of the city’s top attractions so they won’t need to buy a Pass.
-EU citizens who are under 26 can also visit the monuments and museums for free in Paris.
+Keep in mind that those under 18 years old do not have to pay for tickets to most of the city’s top attractions so they won’t need to buy a Pass.
+EU citizens who are under 26 can also visit many of the monuments and museums for free in Paris.